Rasengangstarr/Vimcats/README.md

 # Vimcats
-Paste a random ascii cat into a document with vim
+Paste a random ascii cat into a document with vim.

+Uses https://cataas.com/ cat image api

 Warning: usually looks awful, its just a meme.